 Again, we boarded the van and head off to the jump-off point.

 The group was in high spirits as we started crossing a small river and another through a wooden bridge.
 We passed by a small local community and later we reached the signage of the rock formation.
 Beside it was small nipa which serves as a resting place after rock climbing.

 The adventure begins

 We chose the easy route because we were not all hardcore climbers.
 We were led by our two tour guides in lush foliage with sweet-smelling deep green forests.
 Later we reached the entrance of the labyrinth.
 The sight of a tight passage between two tall rocks sent an initial thrill to me.
 This is it!

 But there were several groups ahead of us so as expected, there will be waiting time.
 The first challenge was waiting on a narrow crevice where we could not rest our feet on the ground.
 One has to step ahead of the other while clinging to rock edges.
 It took several minutes before we proceed to the next difficulty.

 We were blessed today because the weather was good.
 But despite it, most of the passages were so slippery.
 As we went on, we were so delighted to see the various shapes of the limestone formations, somewhat reminiscent of stalagmites.
-While some edges had flat surface others look like a towering spike with blade-sharp peaks.
+While some edges had flat surfaces others look like towering spikes with blade-sharp peaks.
 It was so amazing how this natural wonder was formed.
 It was certainly magical.

 As we went on, the trek got harder and more challenging.
 There were times that we used our toes instead of our feet upon entering small crevices and we have to cling to sharp-edged rocks to proceed.
 Imagine that space?

 Then we entered a small passage enough for one person to pass through.
 Thanks to the helmet because it protected our heads from hitting the hanging sharp edges.